lagotto/lagotto/README.md

 Detailed instructions on how to start developing are [here](https://github.com/articlemetrics/lagotto/blob/master/docs/installation.md).
 There is extensive documentation - including installation instructions - at the [project website](http://articlemetrics.github.io).

 ## Discussion
 Please direct questions about the application to the [discussion forum](http://discuss.lagotto.io).
-You should follow [@plosalm](https://twitter.com/plosalm) on Twitter for announcements and updates.

 ## Note on Patches/Pull Requests